tobydriscoll/fd-spectral-notes/_sources/finite-diffs/fourier.md

 plot!(g₆,-π,π,label="order 6")
 ```

+## Non-centered formulas

-The story gets more complicated with noncentered formulas.
+The story gets more complicated with non-centered formulas.
 The two-point forward formula has, for example,

 $$
 \frac{ e^{i\xi h} - 1}{h} := ig_1(\xi),